Newborn Screening

 Newborn Foundation Screening Video Text

-Minnesota state law (Statute 144.1251) outlines the following responsibilities for all licensed hospitals and birthing centers in Minnesota:
+Minnesota state law (Statute 144.1251) outlines the following responsibilities for all licensed hospitals and birthing centers in Minnesota.
+Note that there are additional considerations for babies in the NICU.

-- Communicate newborn pulse oximetry screening information and parental options to parents prior to screening
+- Communicate before screening newborn pulse oximetry screening information and parental options to parents.
+Visit our Prenatal Education page for assistance.

-- Screen all infants for CCHD after 24 hours but before discharge unless parents have signed the Parental Refusal or Delay of Newborn Screening form (found on the Education Materials and Forms (printable) page)
+- Screen all infants for CCHD after 24 hours but before discharge unless parents have signed the Parental Refusal of Newborn Screening form.
+See the Performing Screening section below for assistance.

 Screening should be performed by qualified personnel who have been trained in both newborn pulse oximetry screening and Minnesota’s recommended screening algorithm.